sshalem/Spring-Boot/1_application_properties/Data Sql/Data.sql.md

 # from Baeldung https://www.baeldung.com/spring-boot-data-sql-and-schema-sql
 # script-based initialization is performed by default only for embedded databases, to always initialize a database using scripts, we'll have to use:
 # spring.sql.init.mode=always
+# Example:
+#          if Using H2 DB for developement no need to add the feature of spring.sql.init.mode=always
+#          if Using MySql, PostgreSql we must add spring.sql.init.mode=always , otherwise we won't be able to Init DB with data.sql
 # =================================================================================

+spring.sql.init.mode=always
 spring.jpa.defer-datasource-initialization=true
 spring.data.jpa.repositories.bootstrap-mode=default
 ```